-Barack Obama Wished Joe Biden Happy Birthday With The Perfect Meme
+Barack Obama Wished Joe Biden A Happy Birthday With The Best Meme Ever

 On Monday, Nov.
 20, former President Barack Obama used a Joe Biden meme to wish the former vice president a happy birthday, and, yes, it was everything you hoped it'd be.
 Former Vice President Joe Biden celebrated his 75th birthday on Monday, and it was only fitting that Obama would reach out over social media to wish his best bro a happy one.
 It's been quite some time since we've been able to see these two pal around together in real life, so it was really endearing to see them still acting friendly online, at least.

 In case you totally missed out on one of the most precious trends on the internet in the past year, Obama-Biden memes emerged last fall as Americans began to face the reality that the country would be losing these two important public figures once the inauguration hit in January.
 The memes used amazing pictures of Biden and Obama and paired each image with archetypical fake conversations between the two.
 It was always Obama being calm, cool, and collected, while Biden was playful and over-excited about life.

 Obama and Biden are clearly aware of the memes, and Obama made use of them in his own way to wish Biden a happy birthday on Monday.
 Obama tweeted a picture of himself giving a speech — and in the background of the picture, Biden is laughing with a goofy smile and a finger pointed.
 In the tweet, Obama wrote a little script with himself telling Biden "halfway through the speech, I'm gonna wish you a happy birth—" but, as Obama writes, he gets interrupted by Biden screaming, "IT'S MY BIRTHDAY!"

 Obama ended his birthday meme tweet by wishing Biden a happy birthday and calling him "my brother and the best vice president anybody could have."